goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

-S'uli' has a voiced alveolo-palatal fricative [ʑ], which in my data is in complementary distribution with the glide [j].
+S'uli has a voiced alveolo-palatal fricative [ʑ], which in my data is in complementary distribution with the glide [j].
 These two sounds are likely allophones of /y/, but no research has been done on a possible phonemic distinction between the two.
 Here they are treated as allophones, but still distinguished in transcription.

-The lateral approximant /l/ does not appear word-finally in S'uli' due to a merger with /n/ in this position (see @sec:merger-final-l-n).
+The lateral approximant /l/ does not appear word-finally in S'uli due to a merger with /n/ in this position (see @sec:merger-final-l-n).

-There is some variation within S'uli', but due to frequent intermarriage between different S'uli' communities, it is not always easy to identify language features on a geographic basis.
+There is some variation within S'uli, but due to frequent intermarriage between different S'uli communities, it is not always easy to identify language features on a geographic basis.
 They are instead treated as individual speaker variations.
-Indeed, often speakers will provide two forms upon elicitation, either with variant pronunciation or else different lexical items, both of which can be used by S'uli' speakers.
+Indeed, often speakers will provide two forms upon elicitation, either with variant pronunciation or else different lexical items, both of which can be used by S'uli speakers.
 <!-- TODO: maybe move this somewhere else? -->

 One such variation is an affricate [tɕ] allophone of /t/ before the high front vowel /i/ or the corresponding semivowel /y/.
 Thus, the word 'salt' may be pronounced variously as *cimu* or *timu*, sometimes by the same speaker.
 Some speakers are very consistent with a single variant, for others the consistency may vary by lexical item.
 However, due to the large amount of variation between speakers, we cannot yet analyze this phenomenon as a phonemic split, though it could become one in the future.

-#### S'uli' vowel inventory
+#### S'uli vowel inventory

 The vowel inventory of Squliq Atayal is shown in @tbl:suli-vowels.
 There is variation between speakers, which is explained in more detail below.

 \begin{table}[h]
 \centering
-\caption{S'uli' Atayal vowel inventory}
+\caption{S'uli Atayal vowel inventory}
 \label{tbl:suli-vowels}
 \begin{tabular}{ c c c } \hline
 i     &        & u     \\